UniversalDependencies/UD_Galician-TreeGal/README.md

 All the information except the syntactic one was semi-automatically converted to UD from the original resource.
 The dependency labels were assigned using cross-lingual parsing techniques, and then manually corrected by a linguist (see the references for more information).
 At the end of this process, several corrections were carried out in order to agree with the UD guidelines.

-Galician-TreeGal v0.41 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 20-40-40 splits (train-dev-test).
+Galician-TreeGal v0.42 contains 1000 sentences of the xeral corpus (~25k tokens), and it is divided 60-40 splits (train-test).

 # Differences from the generic Galician guidelines

 ## Morphology

-### Tags
-* Following the UD guidelines, the Galician-TreeGal treebank uses [AUX]() in the following cases:
-  * Modal, temporal and aspectual verbs: These verbs are considered auxiliary of the verb they depend on (e.g., "*debe* conducirnos" or "*deixa* de ser").
-Similarly, auxiliary verbs in verbal periphrases are also tagged as [AUX]() (e.g., "*vai* gañar").

 ### Features
 * The Galician-TreeGal treebank uses the following morphological features: